The executive master for those who want to lead change, not manage it

 What it gives you

-- 92% sharpen their moral and strategic compass
+- 92% of participants report sharper insight into moral and strategic decision-making

 What it brings to your organisation